Grassyloki/Nextcloud-Auto-Update-Script/README.md

 ## Disclaimer

 This script is provided as-is.
 Always maintain backups and test in a non-production environment first.
-The author is not responsible for any data loss or system issues.
+Im not responsible for any data loss or system issues.